Support For Faculty

-Referring struggling students to us in your written feedback on assignments, or mentioning us during student conferences, can also be very effective.
+Referring struggling students to us in your written feedback on assignments, or mentioning us during one-on-one student conferences, can also be very effective.

 7. How can I confirm that a student has attended the Writing Centre?

 The Writing Centre tracks appointment data for internal purposes.
 However, if you would like proof of attendance (e.g. for extra course credit, participation marks, or as a condition for a re-write), please notify your students of this in advance.
 At the beginning of the appointment, the student will fill in an appointment form in duplicate and receive a hard copy that they can submit to you.
 An automatic email can be sent to you upon a student’s completion of an appointment for your records.